Hopewell Plantation: Pre-1785 & Beyond

-Hopewell Plantation is among Clemson’s historical treasures.
-Situated atop a hill that once overlooked the Seneca River — now Hartwell Lake — the property features the 19th century home of Governor Andrew Pickens, Jr.
+Among Clemson’s historical treasures, Hopewell Plantation sits atop a hill that once overlooked the Seneca River — now Hartwell Lake — the property features the surviving 19th century home of S.C.
+Governor Andrew Pickens, Jr.

 Hopewell Plantation is representative of a rural house type, which was common in the 19th century in the South Carolina backcountry.
 Its historical significance rests on the Pickens family.
 The decades of negotiations General Andrew Pickens made with the Cherokees, Choctaws, Chickasaws, Creeks and Chickamaugas were monumental in peaceful treaties and cohabitation with Native-Americans following the Revolution.
 Most notably, the Treaty of Hopewell with the Cherokees, Choctaws and Chickasaws still today provides civil liberties to First Peoples.